Best Hiking Clothes for Women (Hiking Outfit Ideas)

 I understand if you are on your period and don’t want to use a tampon on the trail!
 This is especially important for backcountry adventures where you must pack your trash.
 No one wants to carry around used tampons in their bag.

 Due to my birth control, my periods are very light, so it’s not an issue.
 However, plenty of friends swear by the Saalt Menstrual Cup.
 It’s an eco-friendly product I always recommend for dealing with your flow!
-Not to mention it’s great for adventure travel when you can’t always find tampons.
+Not to mention, it’s great for adventure travel when you can’t always find tampons.

 Women’s Hiking Bras